QUICK FACTS ABOUT THE RHINOPLASTY PROCEDURE

 For more information about rhinoplasty, please contact Dr. Warren J. Katz by calling 972-239-7005.

-As the nose is the central feature of the face, an oversized or off-center nose can draw attention away from the rest of the facial features.
 Rhinoplasty or nose reshaping, is a cosmetic procedure designed to improve the appearance of the nose so it is in harmony with the entire face.
-If you are self-conscious of your nose for any reason, rhinoplasty can help.
+If you are self-conscious of your nose for any reason, rhinoplasty can help fix the appearance of your nose.
 Rhinoplasty or Septoplasty can also improve any structural abnormalities within the nose (e.g., deviated septum) that may prevent you from breathing normally through your nostrils.

 WHY CHOOSE DR. KATZ FOR YOUR NOSE JOB?